-At June 30, 2020 and 2019 supplemental revenue consisted of:
+At June 30, 2021 and 2020 supplemental revenue consisted of:

 AB 85 Realignment and Managed Care Rate Range Supplemental - With California electing to implement a state-run Medicaid Expansion afforded by the Affordable Care Act, the State anticipates that counties' costs and responsibilities for the health care services for the indigent population will decrease, as much of this population becomes eligible for coverage through Medi-Cal or the Exchange.
 On June 27, 2013, Governor Brown signed into law AB 85 that provides a mechanism for the State to redirect State health realignment funding to fund social service programs.
 The redirected amount is determined according to respective formula options for California's twelve public hospital system counties.
 County groups will have an option to either have 60% of health realignment redirected, or, to use a formula-based approach that takes into account a county's cost and revenue experience, and redirect 80% of the savings realized by the county.
 AB 85 includes provisions for rate range intergovernmental transfers (IGT) for Medi-Cal managed care plans covering inpatient and outpatient services.
-Capitation rate ranges for DHCS County Organized Health Systems managed care programs were developed in accordance with rate setting guidelines established by CMS, As a result of participating in the AB 85 rate range IGT, the Medical Center recognized \$66,965 and \$58,039 in redirected realignment revenue formula for the fiscal years ending June 30, 2020 and 2019, respectively.
+Capitation rate ranges for Department of Healthcare Services (DHCS) County Organized Health Systems managed care programs were developed in accordance with rate setting guidelines established by CMS, As a result of participating in the AB 85 rate range IGT, the Medical Center recognized \$77,614 and \$66,965 in redirected realignment revenue formula for the fiscal years ending June 30, 2021 and 2020, respectively.

 Enhanced Payment Program (EPP) -EPP is a funding pool that is used to supplement the base rates the Medical Center receives through Medi-Cal managed care contracts.
 EPP is meant to meet the managed care rule's exception that allows payments that provide a uniform increase within a class of providers such as a predetermined increase over contracted rates.
-For the years ended June 30, 2020 and 2019, the Medical Center reported EPP revenues of \$49,351 and \$39,071, respectively.
+For the years ended June 30, 2021 and 2020, the Medical Center reported EPP revenues of \$74,353 and \$49,351, respectively.
 EPP revenues are included in supplemental revenues.
-Related EPP receivables as of June 30, 2020 and 2019 were \$45,749 and \$39,071, respectively.
+Related EPP receivables as of June 30, 2021 and 2020 were \$55,957 and \$45,749, respectively.
 EPP receivables are included in due from other governments.
-The revenue is estimated based historical payment history and anticipated changes to the program; however, actual amounts earned in fiscal year 2020 will not be known until fiscal year 2021.
+The revenue is estimated based on historical payment history and anticipated changes to the program; however, actual amounts earned in fiscal year 2021 will not be known until fiscal year 2022.

 Global Payment Program - California has created a global payment approach for the uninsured, which assists designated public hospital systems.
 This will help to focus on the value, not volume, of care provided to the uninsured, such as providing more primary and preventive care.
 The authority to implement the new Global Payment Program for Public Health Systems (GPP) is contingent upon CMS review and approval of the specific factors and parameters to be used in establishing the "points" system.
 Approximately \$2.9 billion in combined federal and state shares of expenditures has been allocated towards this new approach for demonstration year 11 as a part of CMS's approval of the California Medi-Cal 2020 demonstration extension, a portion of which is disproportionate share hospital (DSH) funding.
 The total amount available for the GPP is a combination of a portion of the State's DSH allotment that would otherwise be allocated to public hospitals and the amount associated with the SNCP (Safety Net Care Pool) provided under the "Bridge to Reform" Section 1115 waiver.
 Amounts for future years will be determined after completion of the first required uncompensated care report.
-The Medical Center received \$39,575 and \$44,117 in GPP funding in fiscal years ended June 30, 2020 and 2019, respectively.
+The Medical Center received \$47,523 and \$39,575 in GPP funding in fiscal years ended June 30, 2021 and 2020, respectively.